ro-msg-aws-training/resources/src/iac/index.md

 ## Further Exercise

 **[Level 200]** As mentioned above, there is also the CDK option.
-In practice, CloudFormation templates tend to get quite large and hard to maintain, reason for which we recommend using the CDK (it can be quite an enjoyable experience).
-Once you've got a feeling of the other services (especially serverless ones), tryout the [CDK Workshop](https://cdkworkshop.com/15-prerequisites.html) (we recommend the TypeScript flavour).
+In practice, CloudFormation templates tend to get quite large and hard to maintain, which is why we recommend using the CDK (it can be quite an enjoyable experience).
+Once you've got a feeling of the other services (especially serverless ones), tryout the [CDK Workshop](https://cdkworkshop.com/15-prerequisites.html) (we recommend the TypeScript flavor).